 After breaking up with her boyfriend shortly after moving in with him, bookstore owner Sarah finds herself enjoying a rebound romance that comes with its own set of complications.
 Meanwhile, her sister, Beth, is experiencing her own set of relationship woes as she plans her wedding.

-I could feel the film’s effort to be quirky and different, but there is nothing overly memorable about Save The Date.
+I could feel the film’s effort to be quirky and different, but there is nothing overly memorable about Save the Date.
 If anything, it suffers from a lack of likable characters and originality.
 Lizzy Caplan fails as the manic pixie dream girl and instead comes across as a selfish commitment-phobe.
 By the end of the movie, I was pretty convinced that both of her beaus in this movie deserved better.

 Watched: 07/01/2018